ggg7676/Note-Manager/README.md

 # Note-Manager-CLI
-A command-line note-taking application in Python.
+A command-line note-taking applicatio.
 Uses a text file as a database to store, access and delete notes.

 Supported commands: